All active students with a valid CWL account.

 Graduate students are able to install Office 365 if they are currently enrolled in any courses in a degree granting program.

-Staff members who are using tuition credit benefit to attend UBC courses also qualify as long as the course is a senate approved academic course and not a Continuing Studies or Adult Learning Course.
+Staff members who are using tuition credit benefit to attend UBC courses also qualify as long as the course is a senate approved academic course and not a Extended Learning or Adult Learning Course.
 To install the software, login to download.ubc.ca with the CWL account that is associated with your UBC student ID.

 Students can obtain their subscription through our existing download service at download.ubc.ca.
 Their new subscription will come with a new UBC-specific Office 365 account.
 Students will use that account to login at portal.microsoftonline.com and download their product.
 Full installation instructions can be found here.